JovianHQ/jovian-py/docs/user-guide/02-upload.md

 ## Uploading Jupyter Notebooks to Jovian

-Jovian allows you to upload and share [Jupyter notebooks](https://jupyter.org/) instantly with a single command, directly within Jupyter notebook.
+Jovian allows you to upload and share [Jupyter notebooks](https://jupyter.org/) instantly with a single command, directly within Jupyter.
 Make sure you've completed the [installation](01-install.md) before reading further.

-### Uploading a Notebook
+#### Uploading Notebooks

 **Step 1**: Import `jovian` by running the following command within a Jupyter notebook.